| |

 We’ve written this guide for someone with 10 days, which I think is the perfect amount of time to see all five national parks in Utah, and have an extra day to spend on the other things that make Utah special.

-What if You Only Have 5-7 Days in Utah?
+What if You Only Have 5-7 Days?

 If you have a week or less in Utah, we’d strongly urge you to focus on EITHER Zion National Park and Bryce Canyon, OR Arches, Canyonlands, and Capitol Reef.